-The climate in this area is characterized by hot, dry summers and relatively temperate winters and is favorable for efficient production of a wide variety of crops under irrigation.
-Data collected during the past ten years at weather recording stations in the area indicate maximum temperatures during July have averaged 91.4 and minimum January temperatures have averaged 19.7.
-The average annual precipitation is only about eight inches.
-Weather records also reveal that there is an average frost-free period of between 170 and 200 days in this area.
+The climate in this area is characterized by hot, dry summers and mild winters and is favorable for efficient production of a wide variety of crops under irrigation.
+Data collected during the past ten years at weather recording stations in the area indicate maximum temperatures during July have averaged 90° F. and minimum

+January temperatures have averaged 10° F. The average annual precipitation is only about eight inches.
+Weather records also reveal that there is an average frost-free period of between 140 and 170 days in this area.
 The actual growing season for most crops is even longer than this frost-free period would indicate.
-The area has a considerable number of wind storms during the months of March, April, May, and June.
+The area has a high percentage of clear days and has considerable amount of high winds during the spring months of March, April, May, and June.